St. Paul's Episcopal Church Oregon, Ohio

 ABOUT OUR WORSHIP

-St. Paul's has two types of services on Sunday during which we gather to worship and praise the Lord.
+St. Paul's gathers on Sunday during which we worship and praise the Lord.

 Common service elements regardless of the type of service: